greenboxal/doggohub/doc/ci/yaml/README.md

 #### environment:name

-> Introduced in GitLab 8.11.
+> Introduced in DoggoHub 8.11.

 >**Note:**
-Before GitLab 8.11, the name of an environment could be defined as a string like `environment: production`.
+Before DoggoHub 8.11, the name of an environment could be defined as a string like `environment: production`.
 The recommended way now is to define it under the `name` keyword.